Maude Emily Fetherstonhaugh1

 M, #254570, b.
 28 August 1880, d.
 16 October 1967

 Admiral Hon.
-Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax was born on 28 August 1880.2 He was the son of John William Plunkett, 16th Lord Dunsany and Ernle Elizabeth Louisa Maria Grosvenor Burton.1 He married Kathleen Chalmers, daughter of Quintin Chalmers, on 15 April 1916.1 He died on 16 October 1967 at age 87 at Poole, Dorset, England.1
+Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax was born on 28 August 1880.2 He was the son of John William Plunkett, 16th Lord Dunsany and Ernle Elizabeth Louisa Maria Grosvenor Burton.1 He married Kathleen Chalmers, daughter of Quintin Chalmers, on 15 April 1916.1 He died on 16 October 1967 at age 87 at Poole, Dorset, EnglandG.1

-Admiral Hon.
-Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax was baptised with the name of Reginald Aylmer Ranfurly Plunkett.1 He was commissioned in 1896, in the service of the Royal Navy.1 He gained the rank of Lieutenant in 1901.1 He gained the rank of Commander in 1912.1 He fought in the First World War, with the Grand Fleet.2 He fought in the Battle of Dogger Bank.2 He fought in the Battles of Heligoland.2 He gained the rank of Captain in 1916.1 He fought in the Battle of Jutland on 31 May 1916, where he was mentioned in despatches.2 On 4 October 1916 his name was legally changed to Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax by Royal Licence.1 He was decorated with the award of Grand Cross, Order of Orange-Nassau of Holland.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).2 He was decorated with the award of Order of St. Stanislas of Russia (2nd Class with swords).2 He was the Director between 1919 and 1922 at Royal Naval Staff College, Greenwich, London, England.1 He held the office of Deputy Lieutenant (D.L.) of Dorset.2 He held the office of Justice of the Peace (J.P.) for Dorset.2 He held the office of Member of the Dorset County Council between 1924 and 1932.2 He held the office of Naval Aide-de-Camp to HM King George V between 1927 and 1928.2 He was invested as a Companion, Order of the Bath (C.B.) in 1928.1 He gained the rank of Rear-Admiral in 1928.1 He was Rear-Admiral of the 1st Battle Squadron between 1929 and 1930.2 He was Director of the Manning Department, Admiralty between 1930 and 1932.2 He gained the rank of Vice-Admiral in 1932.1 He was Commander-in-Chief of the America and West Indies Stations between May 1932 and October 1934.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1934.1 He was Commander-in-Chief of the Plymouth between June 1935 and 1938.2 He gained the rank of Admiral in 1936.1 He was Commander-in-Chief of the the Nore between 1939 and 1941.2 He held the office of Naval Aide-de-Camp to HM King George VI between 1939 and 1941.2 He retired from the military in 1941.1 He gained the rank of Commodore of Ocean Convoys between 1943 and 1945.2
+He was given the name of Reginald Aylmer Ranfurly Plunkett at birth.1 He was commissioned in 1896, in the service of the Royal Navy.1 He gained the rank of Lieutenant in 1901.1 He gained the rank of Commander in 1912.1 He fought in the First World War, with the Grand Fleet.2 He fought in the Battle of Dogger Bank.2 He fought in the Battles of Heligoland.2 He gained the rank of Captain in 1916.1 He fought in the Battle of Jutland on 31 May 1916, where he was mentioned in despatches.2 On 4 October 1916 his name was legally changed to Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax by Royal Licence.1 He was awarded the Distinguished Service Order (D.S.O.)2 He was awarded the Order of St. Stanislas of Russia 2nd Class with swords.2 He was awarded the Grand Cross, Order of Orange-Nassau of Holland.2 He was the Director between 1919 and 1922 at Royal Naval Staff College, Greenwich, London, EnglandG.1 He held the office of Deputy Lieutenant (D.L.) of Dorset.2 He held the office of Justice of the Peace (J.P.) for Dorset.2 He held the office of Member of the Dorset County Council between 1924 and 1932.2 He held the office of Naval Aide-de-Camp to HM King George V between 1927 and 1928.2 He gained the rank of Rear-Admiral in 1928.1 He was appointed Companion, Order of the Bath (C.B.) in 1928.1 He was Rear-Admiral of the 1st Battle Squadron between 1929 and 1930.2 He was Director of the Manning Department, Admiralty between 1930 and 1932.2 He gained the rank of Vice-Admiral in 1932.1 He was Commander-in-Chief of the America and West Indies Stations between May 1932 and October 1934.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1934.1 He was Commander-in-Chief of the Plymouth between June 1935 and 1938.2 He gained the rank of Admiral in 1936.1 He held the office of Naval Aide-de-Camp to HM King George VI between 1939 and 1941.2 He was Commander-in-Chief of the the Nore between 1939 and 1941.2 He retired from the military in 1941.1 He gained the rank of Commodore of Ocean Convoys between 1943 and 1945.2

 Children of Admiral Hon.
 Sir Reginald Aylmer Ranfurly Plunkett-Ernle-Erle-Drax and Kathleen Chalmers